-Social Security Scotland - the executive agency of the Scottish Government responsible for delivering social security benefits for Scotland - began taking applications for Funeral Support Payment on Monday 16 September 2019.
+Social Security Scotland - the executive agency of the Scotlish Government responsible for delivering social security benefits for Scotland - began taking applications for Funeral Support Payment on Monday 16 September 2019.
 This replaced the Funeral Expense Payment, which the Department for Work and Pensions ceased to deliver in Scotland on the same day.

-Further details about the Funeral Support Payment can be found at https://www.mygov.scot/funeral-support-payment/.
+Further details about the benefit can be found on the mygov.scot website.